School Performance in Children

 Frequent headaches may also interfere with classroom participation, particularly when bright lights, noise, or prolonged concentration worsen symptoms.

-Some children also develop symptoms of autonomic dysfunction, including dizziness, lightheadedness, and difficulty standing for long periods, which can make school attendance more difficult.
+Some children also develop symptoms of autonomic dysfunction, including dizziness, lightheadedness, and difficulty standing for long periods.

 Children who are not sleeping well may appear inattentive, distracted, or irritable in school despite trying to focus.